o3de/o3de.org/content/docs/userguide/components/ocean/working-with-script-canvas.md

 ---
-description: ' Use the &ALYlong; Infinite Ocean component with the &script-canvas;
-  editor to change the component parameters at run time. '
+description: ' Use the Amazon Lumberyard Infinite Ocean component with the Script Canvas editor to change the component parameters at run time. '
-title: Using the Infinite Ocean Component with &script-canvas;
+title: Using the Infinite Ocean Component with Script Canvas
 ---
 # Using the Infinite Ocean Component with Script Canvas {#infinite-ocean-component-working-with-script-canvas}